kkots/ggxrd_hitbox_overlay_2211/README.md

 The `ggxrd_hitbox_overlay` project builds the dll that's responsible for drawing the hitboxes.

+The `ggxrd_hitbox_patcher_console` project is cross-platform, but is intended exclusively for Ubuntu/Linux and does the same thing as `ggxrd_hitbox_patcher`.

-The `ggxrd_hitbox_patcher` project is cross-platform for Windows and Ubuntu/Linux and patches the GuiltyGearXrd.exe executable so that it launches the mod's overlay DLL on startup.
+ The `ggxrd_hitbox_patcher` is a desktop window application project that is intended exclusively for Windows and patches the GuiltyGearXrd.exe executable so that it launches the mod's overlay DLL on startup.
 This is needed in case injector doesn't work on Ubuntu/Linux (there is a launcher script for it though, try that) or to make the game always start with the mod on Windows.

 Each project should have its own separate README.md.